mongodb/docs/source/reference/glossary.rst

    draining
       The process of removing, or "shedding" :term:`chunks <chunk>` from one :term:`shard` to another.
-Shards must be drained before they can be removed from the cluster.
+Administrators must drain shards before removing them from the cluster.

-      .. seealso:: :dbcommand:`removeshard`
+      .. seealso:: :dbcommand:`removeshard`, :doc:`sharding`.

    single master replication
       A :term:`replication` method where only a single database